Pomax/are-we-flying/docs/index.md

 }
 ```

-And now we're ready to fill in `maxElevation` in our `alos-tile.js`:
+And now we're ready to fill in the as-of-yet empty  `maxElevation` function in our `alos-tile.js` file:

 ```javascript
 ...